 You may leave the License Text field blank if you are installing a demonstration version of DBT.
-You'll be given the chance to supply your license text later, should you decide that you wish to purchase a license.
+You'll be given the chance to supply it later, if you purchase a license.

-When done, click the Next button, or type Alt+N or Enter, to continue.
+When done, click Next , or press Alt+N or Enter, to continue.

-This is your chance to review the information you have given to the installer.
-If you want to make a change to any of your choices, click the Back button, or type Alt+B to return to the previous screen.
-That screen, in turn, will have a Back button, and so forth through to the first screen of the installer.
-Once you have made your corrections, use the Next button, or type Alt+N, in each dialog, until you have returned to this one.
+This screen is your chance to review your installation settings.
+If you want to make any changes, click the Back button (or type Alt+B) to return to the previous screen.
+You can continue back as far as you need to.
+Once you have made your corrections, use Next (or Alt+N) until you have returned to this screen.

-Usually, though, there is no need to use that Back button.
-Just click the Install button, or type Alt+I or Enter, to let the installer go about its work.
-You will see a screen like this:
+To continue, just click the Install button (or use Alt+I or Enter) to let the installer go about its work.
+You will see a screen with a progress indicator.

-Even now, you can cancel the installation, though this will take longer than it would have before, because canceling now leaves the installer with (automatic) clean-up tasks to do in order to leave your computer unmodified.
+Even now, you can cancel the installation, though this will take longer than it would have before, because canceling now requires the installer to do some automatic clean-up tasks in order to leave your computer unmodified.